tutrilla/startup/README.md

 ## Use of technology

-HTML - HTML will be used in order to create the layout CSS - CSS will be used in order to make the website design be more user friendly Javascript - Javascript will be used to ensure that the website function accordingly Node - Node will ensure that the server side of the website runs smoothly and efficiently Database - A database will be used to store information for the website and make it so when another instance of the website is launched that the information is still there.
+HTML - HTML will be used in order to create the layout

+CSS - CSS will be used in order to make the website design be more user friendly

+Javascript - Javascript will be used to ensure that the website function accordingly

+Node - Node will ensure that the server side of the website runs smoothly and efficiently

+Database - A database will be used to store information for the website and make it so when another instance of the website is launched that the information is still there.

+Websocket - You can see realtime changes to data on the dashboard.